gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/07_publish_View.rst

 .. note::

-  RADii views use the camera lense length from Rhino is used for Rhino views.
+  RADii uses the camera lense length thas is saved with your Rhino views, if you select one of your saved Rhino Views from the Right click menu.
+So you have to change it in your Rhino Saved Views settings.